mit-mc-clas12/documentation/README.md

 		becomes:
 		gcards: clas12-default

-2. web interface gcard name should be username_type#.scard (after submission it can be moved to username_#farmSubmissionID_type#.scard)
+- web interface gcard name should be username_type#.scard (after submission it can be moved to username_#farmSubmissionID_type#.scard)
-3. support lund gzipped files (easy, can add a script to unzip anything that has .gz)
+- support lund gzipped files (easy, can add a script to unzip anything that has .gz)
-4. ability to cancel job
+- ability to cancel job
-5. ability to remove job_out
+- ability to remove job_out
-6. ability to add suffix to output dir
+- ability to add suffix to output dir

 ## Medium term todos:

-1. function to return approx location of submission using ip address and display on minimap
+- function to return approx location of submission using ip address and display on minimap
-2. options should be separated and different for client and server, not common in utils?
+- options should be separated and different for client and server, not common in utils?
-3. show or make available options of the software versions inside the container
+- show or make available options of the software versions inside the container
-4. error message if writing scard was not successful
+- error message if writing scard was not successful
-5. error if pool node doesn't make sense - in that case do not mark as submitted
+- error if pool node doesn't make sense - in that case do not mark as submitted
-6. change   scripts_baseDir  = "/group/clas12/SubMit" to relative path
+- change   scripts_baseDir  = "/group/clas12/SubMit" to relative path
-7. remove "#" from the scard in mysql (note: this may break things?)
+- remove "#" from the scard in mysql (note: this may break things?)
+- add a test for each single generators

 ## Long term todos: